Installation¶

 dockergroup so you do not needsudofor docker commands (Linux only — log out and back in after this) - Detects NVIDIA GPUs — if

-nvidia-smiis present and working, installs the NVIDIA Container Toolkit and configures Docker to use it - On macOS: offers to install Ollama natively for Metal GPU-accelerated inference (see Apple Silicon GPU below)
+nvidia-smiis present and working, installs the NVIDIA Container Toolkit and configures Docker to use it - Creates

 .envfrom.env.example— edit.envto customise ports and model storage paths before starting